pypa/cibuildwheel/docs/setup.md

       - osx-wheels
 ```

+Commit this file, enable building of your repo on CircleCI, and push.

 !!! note
     CircleCI doesn't enable free macOS containers for open source by default, but you can ask for access.
 See [here](https://circleci.com/docs/2.0/oss/#overview) for more information.

 CircleCI will store the built wheels for you - you can access them from the project console.
+Check out the CircleCI [docs](https://circleci.com/docs/2.0/configuration-reference/#section=configuration) for more info on this config file.

 ## AppVeyor [windows]